ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 ==============================
 Accountability
 * Maintain timely collaborative communications with each BitShares Core Team Member
-* Maintain effort estimates and actual contributions within collaboration tools
+* Maintain effort estimates as development progresses and alert team members of changes promptly
-* Acceptable effort is subject to the approval of the Core Team, Escrow Agent and ultimately the BTS Token Holders
+* Acceptable quality effort is subject to the approval of the Core Team, Escrow Agent and ultimately the BTS Token Holders

 Transparency